 There is something so satisfying about laying full stretch on the couch, baby monitor on, with an iced cold beer, or an iced cold wine, or basically anything cold and alcoholic.
 I wouldn’t have been caught dead before.
 To be honest, I was more of a “whats the point in having one drink? if you’re going to have a drink you might aswell get blottoed” type of person.
 As you can probably tell, most of the nights out I had before I was a mum did not end in the greatest of fashions.

 I applaud any stay at home single mother who does absolutely everything herself.
 I am afraid I am nowhere near as strong and patient as you.
-I used to say things like “I will never ‘palm my baby off’ on anyone, I will do everything myself”, but now I also really look forward to mine and the other half’s date night on a Saturday when O spends the night with his Nanna.
+I used to say things like “I will never ‘palm my baby off’ on anyone, I will do everything myself”, but now I also really look forward to mine and the other half’s date night on a Saturday when Oscar spends the night with his Nanna.

 The minute he was born and looked at me with his huge blue eyes, my outlook on life and what happiness is has completely changed.
 I love to moan about how tired I am, but I can’t imagine living in a world where he’s not pulling my hair or touching my face or laughing at my desperate attempts to try get him to say “mama” before he says “dada”.

 Okay, maybe just the pooing on the hand situation.